Repository Config

 allows-deletions: true

-- Ensure pull requests are used with at least 2 approving review (
+- requires a pull request with at least 2 approving review (

 required-reviews-count: 2

 ).
-This encourages cross team review for critical pull requests. - Require a codeowner approval rather than any other user with write permissions (
+This encourages cross team review for critical pull requests. - requires a codeowner approval rather than any other user with write permissions (

 requires-codeowner-reviews: true